cahkaibon/cahkaibon.github.com/source/_posts/2014-02-03-variable-on-the-fly-in-php.markdown

 ---
 layout: post
-title: "variable on the fly in php"
+title: "variable on the fly in PHP"
 date: 2014-02-03 13:26
 comments: true
 categories: [programming]